Replug

 They also work well for landing pages and ads.
 When you run search or social ads, a short, static‑looking display URL can boost click‑through rates because it feels precise and professional.
 Many marketers create vanity URLs or branded short links that point to these static‑style pages.

 For teams that use link management tools, static URLs pair nicely with branded domains.
-You can shorten a link to a static page into something like “go.brand.com/demo”, which looks sharp in every channel and still gives you full tracking and routing control behind the scenes.
+You can shorten a link for free to a static page into something like “go.brand.com/demo”, which looks sharp in every channel and still gives you full tracking and routing control behind the scenes.

 Difference between a dynamic URL and a static URL